4 Ways to Build your Email List with SEO

 Steps to create the article

 You could start writing all those articles on your own – if you have the time.
-If you don’t have the time, you’d want to outsource content creation to a writer.
+If you don’t, you’d want to outsource content creation to a writer.

 How do you create an article that drives targeted leads?